cmaffi4/User-Journey-Analysis-SQL/README.md

 - purchase_price   – (decimal) the price the user paid in dollars
 - date_purchased   – (datetime) the exact datetime of the purchase

-Notice that since the person needs to have purchased a product to be in this table and has an account, they are no longer considered a visitor but a user.
+Notice that since the person needs to have purchased a product to be in this table and has an account, they are no longer considered as visitor, but user.
 It’s also noteworthy that the purchase price in this table can be used as an indicator for test users.
 If a user has purchased a product at $0, they’re probably just a test one.

-The final table front_visitors  is the link between front_interactions and student_purchases.
-There are only two columns in this table:
+The final table front_visitors was the link between front_interactions and student_purchases.
+There were only two columns in this table:

 - visitor_id   – (int) the ID of the visitor—each record has this field filled in
 - user_id   – (int) the ID of the user corresponding to this visitor—many NULL values here because many visitors never made an account and so were never assigned a user_id